Hometown: Edmonton, AB

 Lindsay considers herself extremely fortunately to have a loving and supportive family.
 She loves to keep physically and mentally active.
 In addition to participating in dance and fitness activities, she keeps her creative side humming with painting, drawing, photography, mixed media and jewelry-making.
 As well, she is working on diversifying her language skills by learning Spanish and improving her French.

 Languages spoken fluently (please include your native language if English is not your native language).

 What are your interests and what do you enjoy doing the most?

 My passion is teaching, especially art and sciences.
 I currently volunteer at a K-9 school in Edmonton where I work with every grade in every subject, I love it all.
 As well, I have organized a mentorship program for junior high girls called Girl Talk where we address sensitive issues such as body image and bullying.

 List any special training you have had (music, art, drama, dance, etc.)

 I have dance experience and with minoring in art I have taken multiple courses in film studies, painting, drawing, mixed media, and photography.
 As well, I have training in fitness and nutrition.

 In what sports, if any, have you participated?

-Volleyball, basketball, snowboarding, badminton, track, field hockey, and fitness training are my favourites, but growing up with an athletic brother and a strong competitive drive created a love and appreciation of all sports.
+Volleyball, Basketball, Badminton, Track, Field hockey, and fitness training are my preferences but growing up with an athletic brother, and a strong competitive drive, created my love and appreciation of all sports.